mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

 .. _page: http: http://en.wikipedia.org/wiki/Monomial_order

-.. index:: monomials, Multivariate Polynomials Rings; monomials
+.. index:: monomials, Multivariate Polynomial Rings; monomials

 To access a list of the monomials with nonzero coefficients in :math:`p`, you use the :meth:`.monomials` method. ::